German parliament condemns 'anti-Semitic' BDS movement | DW | 17.05.2019

 Anti-Semitic or not?

 The question of whether BDS should be considered anti-Semitic remains controversial for some.
 BDS' German branch published a statement this week in anticipation of Friday's resolution.
-Signed by dozens of Jewish and Israeli academics, who identified both as supporters and opponents of BDS, the statement warned the German political parties, especially those representing the "democratic center," not to support a resolution that "equated BDS with anti-Semitism."
+Signed by dozens of Jewish and Israeli academics, who identified both as supporters and opponents of BDS, the statement warned the German political parties, especially those representing the "democratic center," against supporting a resolution that "equated BDS with anti-Semitism."

-The statement also warned against cutting off German funding for NGOs that support BDS, since this, they claimed, represented a threat to freedom of speech.
+The statement also said cutting off German funding for NGOs that support BDS represented a threat to freedom of speech.

 Jürgen Braun of the far-right AfD made an intervention typically provocative for his party, saying that the AfD was the only party in the Bundestag, Germany's lower house of parliament, that could claim to be "a friend of Israel," a claim that drew scoffing laughter from other lawmakers.
-He drew a rebuke from the Bundestag's Vice President Claudia Roth, moderating the debate, for describing the other political parties as the Altparteien ("old parties"), a phrase sometimes associated with Nazi rhetoric.
+Braun was also rebuked by the Bundestag's Vice President Claudia Roth, moderating the debate, for describing the other political parties as the Altparteien ("old parties"), a phrase sometimes associated with Nazi rhetoric.

 German government takes a stand